lotharthesavior/hot-reactor/Readme.md

 - Step 3: update the `WORKING_DIR` environment setting, to point to the directory where the service is located.
 - Step 4: update the `COMMAND` environment setting, to point to the command you want to run.
 - Step 5: update the `OBJECTS` environment setting, to point to the files you want to watch for changes.
+- Step 6: update the `MAIN_PROCESS_NAME` environment setting, to customzie your main process name.

 Hot Reactor comes with a command line tool to run the Hot Reactor.
 You can run the following command to start the Hot Reactor: